With Treatment

 Services provided:

-Abraxas Youth And Family Services Southwood Interventions is an inpatient heroin rehab in Chicago, Illinois, 60636 zip code.
+Abraxas Youth And Family Services Southwood Interventions is a residential heroin rehab in Chicago, Illinois, 60636 zip code.

 Address: 5701 South Wood Street, Chicago, IL 60636 in Cook County